 There are also more job boards available today.
 This means there are many job boards and social media sites recruiters need to engage with in order to find the right talent and with so many resources and tools available, niche platforms may be more effective in helping agencies find the talent they’re looking for.

 When social media recruiting first rose to prominence, LinkedIn was the platform of choice for recruiters and candidates alike.
-Considered the ‘professional social network’, LinkedIn use this distinction to differentiate from competitors like Facebook and Twitter.
+Considered a professional social network, LinkedIn uses this distinction to differentiate from competitors like Facebook and Twitter.

-In 2017, LinkedIn officially hit 539 million members -an astonishing and impressive feat.
+As of the summer of 2023, LinkedIn officially 930 million members in more than 200 countries and territories worldwide – an astonishing and impressive feat.
 This growth, at a time when engagers were starting the doubt the platforms longevity, has to do with a major shift in the use of the platform.
 Instead of being just a networking site, LinkedIn shifted to a content platform.
 With 100,000 new articles being published every week, LinkedIn is producing content at a frantic pace.
 This presents creative recruiting teams an opportunity to change their LinkedIn identity, and attract candidates on the platform in new ways.
 Failing to take advantage of the ‘new’ LinkedIn will almost certainly cause organisations to lose top talent to their more digitally-focused competition.